defi-wonderland/prophet-modules/docs/src/content/modules/README.md

 You can notice that many modules follow the same structure.
 This is because they all inherit from the `IModule` interface which defines the common functions and modifiers that all modules should have.

 - `moduleName` is required to properly show the module in Prophet UI.
-- `RequestParameters` is what parameters are required for the request to be processed with the module.
+- `RequestParameters` is which parameters are required for the request to be processed with the module.
 - `decodeRequestData` decodes the ABI encoded parameters using the `RequestParameters` struct and returns them as a list.
-This is useful for both on-chain and off-chain parts.
+This is useful for both on-chain and off-chain components.

 ## Best Practices